lucassha/show-secrets/README.md

 ## TODO

-- Finish the script to push a tarball up to S3 for homebrew downloading
 - Add support for more than Mac
 - Update code to include regex search for secrets (i.e. -- `kubectl show secrets AWS_*`)